(We respond to all emails but sometimes it takes longer than we would like as our internet access is limited.)

 Everything is possible.
 Maybe you want to build a treehouse, or a druidic dream tower, or a hobbit cave.
 The choice is yours.
 We have lots of space so you shall be comfortable.

 How will food work?
 Well, unlike Gandhi I do believe you need more than raisins, goat milk, and lemons to survive, although we do eat all of these in abundance!
 We are trying to move towards being as self sustainable as possible.
-We eat mainly from our garden but supplement with things bought from outside, swapped with friends and neighbors, or foraged from the wild.
-Almost all of our meals are plant based.
-We rarely eat meat, although once every month or so we do enjoy a big meat feast, and the dogs are grateful for the bones.
-Eggs we get from our chickens, and our goats keep us supplied with milk for our cheese and yoghurt, but this is only seasonal!
+We eat mainly from our garden and our animals, but supplement with things bought from outside, swapped with friends and neighbours, or foraged from the wild.
+Almost all of our meals are meat based or vegetarian; we rarely eat vegan.
+If you have strict food discriminations (vegan etc) we understand, but you will then have to take more responsibility for your meals, as we don't enjoy the whole vegan agenda, stemming from the cities, seeping into our wonderfully connected, natural countryside.

 In the morning we generally have coffee, fruit, bread, oats, yogurt etc. Lunch is usually a 'whatever is there' affair, and dinner is generally a sumptuous feast of mammoth proportions.
 Breakfast and lunch are never long, and generally we help ourselves whenever we are hungry.
 This means we can be more efficient and get more work done!
 The only meal we sit down and eat all together around one table is dinner!
 Yum!

 So, we shall provide basic breakfast, simple lunch, and sumptuous dinner each day.
 You will usually (not always!) prepare your own breakfast and lunch from what is in the kitchen, garden, greenhouse, or wild, and we will all prepare the dinner together at the end of the day.

 If you have any dietary requirements that you imagine will be difficult to cater for deep in rural Portugal then please bring your own supply of alternatives (gluten free whatever, etc).